 Application submission deadline: January 10, 2020

 Please send your completed application, saved in Microsoft Word format, with a subject line “2019 SUSI for Students” by email to TbilisiExchanges@state.gov.
 Applications saved in PDF format will not be accepted.

 The Study of the U.S. Institutes on Civic Engagement will provide participants with an overview of how citizens have shaped U.S. history, government, and society both as individuals and groups.
 The academic program will define civic engagement, examine its development in the United States, and explore topics such as citizenship, community building, economic development, grassroots activism, political leadership, and volunteerism.
-In order to enhance the academic experience, to the Institute will focus on a specific theme or sub-themes such as civil rights and protections, public health, education, entrepreneurship, ethics, leadership, or media.
-To the extent possible, academic sessions will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
-The Institute will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.
+The Institute will also have content dedicated to developing skills for journalism, story-telling, and media literacy.
+To the extent possible, academic classwork will be complemented with hands-on sessions or workshops designed to build skills in the topics mentioned above.
+The Institutes will encourage participants to develop innovative and practical plans to become engaged citizens in their own communities.

 Program Funding: All participant costs will be covered, including program administration; international and domestic travel and ground transportation; visa travel; book, cultural, mailing and incidental allowances; and housing and subsistence.

 Housing and Meal Arrangements: Housing will be in university dorms or a full-service hotel.
 Participants may be expected to share a room and bathroom with another student of the same gender.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
 Care will be taken to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.